proto-lab-ro/jobshoplab/README.md

 </p>

 JobShopLab is a flexible and modular framework designed to advance research and development in job shop scheduling using Reinforcement Learning (RL) techniques.
-It provides an adaptable gym environment, enabling users to test and benchmark different scheduling algorithms under realistic constraints found in industrial settings.
+It provides an adaptable Gym environment, enabling users to test and benchmark different scheduling algorithms under realistic constraints found in industrial settings.

 ## Features